JBrummans/Simple-News-Aggregator-Site/README.md

 # Simple-News-Aggregator-Site

-Small project to combine multiple news sources into a simple static site.
+This was a quick project to host a static website with some news sources so I can avoid wasting hours scrolling news/social media without missing out.